QMCPACK/qmcpack/nexus/examples/quantum_espresso/02_diamond_self_consistent_U/README.rst

 Here, the important part is the "dependencies = (sims[-1], 'other')" line which ensures that the last sim prior to the hp.x calculation (which is always the SCF calculation here) is used as a dependency.

+As a final warning, the new Hubbard input is very specific about the angular momentum channels defined in the pseudopotential.
+For the C-diamond example to work, I have modified the C.BFD.upf file converting the "0s"->"2S" and "0p"->"2P" in the PP_HEADER and PP_PSWFC sections.
+You may need to update your pps by hand to make it work.